 (2) All references to shareholders or stockholders for state banks shall be deemed to be references to members for such a converted savings association.

-(3) The amount and type of capital required for such a converted savings association shall be as required for federal mutual savings associations in 12 C.F.R. part 567, as such part existed on January 1, 2018, except that if at any time the department determines that the capital of such a converted savings association is impaired, the director may require the members to make up the capital impairment.
+(3) The amount and type of capital required for such a converted savings association shall be as required for federal mutual savings associations in 12 C.F.R.
+5.21, as such regulation existed on January 1, 2019, except that if at any time the department determines that the capital of such a converted savings association is impaired, the director may require the members to make up the capital impairment.

 (4) The director may adopt and promulgate rules and regulations governing such converted mutual savings associations.
 In adopting and promulgating such rules and regulations, the director may consider the provisions of sections 8-301 to 8-384 governing savings associations in mutual form of corporate organization.